wpplugindevcom/textbrowser/README.md

-# textbrowser Telegram WordPress bot
+# textbrowser / Snapshot Telegram WordPress bot

 originally applied with this for the Telegram #botprize but never win or got heeded.